 Creativity and innovation are at the heart of a powerful shift occurring in our lives as society moves from an industrial economy to a knowledge economy.
 Creative thinking is often equated with originality, the generation of ideas, and with a range of problem-solving strategies.
 Creativity and innovation in education let students to become aware of their innate creativity and helps them become creative professionals through the implementation of creative thinking in workplace.

 Front-line researchers and authors are invited to submit original research and review articles on creativity, excellence and innovation in education.
 Potential topics include, but are not limited to:

 Next year's Higher Education Academy Conference is taking place 3–5 July 2018 in Birmingham and the focus is Learning from global community.
-The call for papers is now open with the conference splitting into five strands over three days.
+The conference is split into five strands over three days.
 Day 1: Arts and Humanities, Health and Social Care.
 Day 2: Sector priorities.
 Day 3: STEM, Social Sciences.
-The closing date is 18 December.
-Submit your paper.

 SEDA's conference will focus on Understanding and improving the student experience: making a real difference in the new age of metrics and takes place 10–11 May 2017 in Leeds.
 It will look at how we can both understand and improve that experience in ways which may offer more fundamental educational advantages than the simple metrics of systems like the NSS and the TEF.

 The newly formed PedRIO Games and Simulation-enhanced Learning (GSeL) interdisciplinary research theme group is hosting the Gaming and Simulation-Enhanced Learning Conference on 3 November in Plymouth.
 The conference will consider GSeL as a pedagogical approach to education and include themes such as gamification and social game mechanics, mobile, virtual and mixed reality applications, and evaluation challenges for GSeL.
 Book your place.